 Sharks use electroreception to find prey by sensing the electricity animals have in their body.
 Monotromes (mammals that lay eggs) including platypuses and echidnas, are the only mammals with the same ability, and the platypus is the strongest.
 Closing its eyes and nose when it dives, the platypus relies almost entirely on electrolocation and touch to find the tasty crustaceans it snacks on.
 Sharks and platypuses are hardly related, making this another yet another example of convergent evolution.

 Electroreceptors are located in rows on the bill, which might help it find prey by noticing which receptors pick up the electricity first.
 We do the same thing with our ears, hearing noises at slightly different times tells us which direction the sound is coming from.
 When the platypus hunts, it moves its bill side to side, which might reveal how far away the prey is.
-It’s similar to how pigeons bob their head for depth perception.
+It’s similar to how essays psychology ways of coping with stress in everyday life psychology essay

 A female platypus has two ovaries, but only the left one is functional.
 Why?
 We don’t know.